dave-cheever/Conforme-V2/README.md

 In order to change a translation in a module, just add a new property to the module configuration.

-Possible translations for safetywalk module:
+Possible translations for Audits module:

 - audit
 - auditor